ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ![923_dashboard_container](http://test.przeorski.pl/book/923_dashboard_container.png)

-On the above code base, we have added new functions called .. so we need improve our constructor as well:
+On the above code base, we have added new functions called inputOnChange, onSubmit and itemOnEdit so we need improve our constructor as well:
 ```
   constructor(props) {
     super(props)